SDC-USAR/.github/profile/README.md

-# Welcome to Software Development Cell - Github
+# Software Development Cell - USAR

 Welcome to the Software Development Cell (SDC) of Guru Gobind Singh Indraprastha University (GGSIPU) - UNIVERSITY SCHOOL OF AUTOMATION AND ROBOTICS (USAR)!